 - 100. As described above, the Code of Audit Practice frames a significant part of our audit responsibilities in terms of four wider scope audit dimensions.
 As part of our annual audit we consider and report against these four dimensions:

 - Financial sustainability

 - Financial management

 - Governance and transparency

 - Value for money.

 - 101. Our planned audit work against the four dimensions is risk based and proportionate.
 Our initial assessment builds upon our work in prior years to develop an understanding of the Board's key priorities and risks, along with discussions with management and review of committee minutes and key strategy documents.

-- 102. The risk profile of public bodies for the 2020/21 audit is significantly affected by the COVID-19 pandemic.
-The pandemic has highlighted the importance of many long-standing issues facing public sector bodies such as the need for good governance, openness and transparency, and effective longer-term planning to deliver better
+- 102. As outlined in the Scottish Public Finance Manual, accountable officers have a specific responsibility to ensure that arrangements are in place to

-- outcomes.
-The risks and challenges associated with these issues have become greater due to the pandemic. - 103.
-In 2020/21, Audit Scotland has requested that external auditors focus on risks relating to governance and transparency, financial sustainability and counter-fraud arrangements in light of COVID-19.
-We will consider these risk areas in the context of our wider scope audit work and include commentary in our annual audit report as appropriate. - 104.
-As summarised at Exhibit 4, we have identified one significant risk to the wider scope of our audit in relation to financial sustainability and two in relation to value for money. - 105.
+- secure best value in public services.
+Audit Scotland has requested that external auditors focus on the arrangements relating to the best value theme of fairness and equality.
+We will consider this in the context of our wider scope audit work and include commentary in our annual audit report as appropriate. - 103.
+As summarised at Exhibit 4, we have identified one significant risk to the wider scope of our audit in relation to financial sustainability and two in relation to value for money. - 104.
 At this stage, we have not identified any significant risks specifically in relation to financial management or governance and transparency.
-However, there is clear cross over between these areas and the significant risks identified.
+However, there is clear cross over between these areas and the significant risks identified. - 105.
 Audit planning is a continuous process and we will report any other identified significant risks, as they relate to the four dimensions, in our annual audit report.
 Exhibit 5 summarises our audit work in respect of each dimension.